 Fractures of the thoracic spine generally occur towards the bottom of the thoracic region.
 Vertebrae T11 and T12 are more likely to be fractured than vertebrae T1-18.
 However, the T4 and T5 vertebrae are the most commonly injured thoracic vertebrae.

 A fracture occurs when the vertebra collapses and causes the bone to break or splinter.
 This can be a result of trauma to the spinal vertebrae, which could result from a fall, violence, a car accident, or any event that will stress the spine out until it collapses.
 A thoracic fracture can also be the result of osteoporosis.

 Misalignment, also known as subluxation, is when a vertebra is out of alignment.
 This can put pressure on spinal cord nerves, which can cause severe pain symptoms.
 Having misaligned thoracic vertebrae will produce the pain symptoms corresponding with the areas that each vertebra controls.

 T1-T8 SCI Vertebrae Treatment

 Treatment for thoracic spinal cord injuries is aimed at strengthening the body as a whole and preserving any remaining function that remains after the injury.

 Current treatments available for spinal cord patients are:

 Thoracic spinal cord injuries are rare and only account for 10 - 15 percent of all spinal cord injuries.
 The thoracic spine is surrounded by the rib cage and it is much harder to damage the spinal cord in this area.
-Thoracic spinal cord injuries are less severe than other injuries to the spinal cord, and the further down the spine the injury occurs, the greater chance for at least partial recovery.
+Thoracic spinal cord injuries are typically less severe than injuries to the cervical spinal cord.
+The further down the spine the injury occurs, the greater chance for at least partial recovery.